 The CBRC requires banks to take a more forward looking approach when making loan loss provisions, thereby promoting the build-up of provisions during the upswing period.
 In 2009, in order to mitigate risks arising from the rapid credit growth, banks were required to increase their provisioning coverage ratio, which is the ratio of provisions over NPLs, to 150% by the end of 2009.
-The Supervisory Rules on Loan Loss Provisioning was updated in July 2011, requiring banks to meet both a 150% minimum provisioning coverage ratio requirement and a 2.5% minimum provisioning/loan ratio requirement.
+The Supervisory Rules on Loan Loss Provisioning was updated in July 2011, requiring banks to meet both a 150% minimum provisioning coverage ratio requirement.